SamDGoodman/SamDGoodman.github.io/_posts/2016-05-16-welcome-to-my-blog.markdown

 ---
 Welcome to my blog!
 This is the right place to be if you want to learn how to paint miniatures with excruciating detail.
-So much that your finished model will look exactly like a miniature person!
+So much that your finished model will look exactly like a tiny living person!